abekek/abekek.github.io-old/src/pages/s_books.md

 Hey!
 Here you can see the list of the books I've read so far and going to read in the future.
 I also wrote a review for some of them in Russian, so feel free to click on the titles of the books to read my reviews.

 ### The book(-s) I'm currently reading
-Talking to Strangers - Malcolm Gladwell
+Stillness Is The Key - Ryan Holiday

 ### Books I've read in 2020
 1. [The Outsider - Stephen King](https://t.me/abekek_notes/512)